PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Authentication and Player Profile/Accessing Player records.md

 ## Introduction

 An important part of a back-end is the ability to access your player's info in real-time and have the ability to change it.
 GameSparks gives you the ability to do this using multiple approaches.

-This tutorial will explore how to access records using the NoSQL Explorer, Player management screen, and cloud code.
+This tutorial explores how to access player records using the NoSQL Explorer, Player management screen, and cloud code.

 ## Working with the NoSQL Explorer